mattshoe/multivers/README.md

     - Use regex patterns to exclude specific versions from a range.
     - Helpful for skipping unstable versions, such as release candidates (RC) or snapshots.

-5. **Centralized Task Execution**:
-    - Specify tasks to run on all versions and ranges of dependencies, ensuring consistent testing across all configurations.
-    - Simplifies the setup by reducing the need for repetitive task definitions.

 ## Use Cases

 1. **Backward Compatibility Testing**: Ensure your project works with older versions of dependencies, preventing issues when users have not upgraded to the latest versions.